christianityorigins/website/books/_posts/2024-10-14-scythians-new-world.md

 Haplogroup R* Y-DNA (xR1,R2) was found in 24,000-year-old remains from Mal'ta in Siberia near Lake Baikal.
 In 2013, R-M207 was found in one out of 132 males from the Kyrgyz people of East Kyrgyzstan
 Amerindians are 30% West Eurasian and 70% East Eurasian who descend from people with haplogroup R/R-M207, that are closest to the R1b (OG Europeans), being ANE, Ancient Northeast Eurasians, who crossed the Bering Strait between Russia and Alaska.

+The Anzick Boy anomaly.
+The 12,600-year-old boy from Montana had Y-haplogroup Q-L54 and mtDNA D4h3a—a mix suggesting a much later, post-glacial entry from a refugia with West Eurasian contact.
+His genome showed ghost ancestry from a population called "Ancient North Eurasian" (ANE), identical to the Mal'ta boy (Siberia, 24,000 BP).
+This ANE ancestry is highest in Europeans (10-25%) and Native Americans (14-38%).
+The ANE ghost is the Cro-Magnon/Dragon Caste signature that didn't cross Beringia—it crossed the Atlantic in both directions over millennia.

 Clovis / Solutreans is a cover name for Cro-Magnon invaders from Atland.
 There is a reason why in Americas some natives named things after Atland.
 Mayan texts Popol Vuh claims that ancestors sailed through eastern ocean to settle in Central America.
 Also, "atl" means water.
 Atlantoi, Atlantes, Atland, Aztlan etc. There is a reason why Mayan and Egyptian cultures were so similar.
 They were founded by Atlanteans.

 **3. Archaeological "Anomalies" Dismissed as Hoaxes**

+*   **The San Quentin (Baja California) skulls.**
+    *   In 1926, archaeologist George Carter found a cemetery with skulls having distinctly Caucasian features alongside Native American artifacts.
+Radiocarbon dating placed them at 3000 BCE.
+Instead of reanalysis, the Smithsonian buried the bones and the report.
 *   **The Bat Creek Stone (Tennessee):**
     *   Found in a Native American burial mound.
     *   Inscription in Paleo-Hebrew reads "For Judah."